 - It’s best to use a pill splitter.
-These tools aren’t very expensive, they’re easy to use, and you can find them in most pharmacies.
+These tools are inexpensive and you can find them in most pharmacies.
+A pill splitter has a simple design that is easy to use to cut through tablets and pills.
 They are your best bet for accurately dividing pills, so you get two halves about the same size.

 - Don’t split your pills with a knife.
 It can be hard to cut pills properly this way—you’re more likely to get two different doses.
 Plus, you risk cutting yourself.